The Development of Pewabic's Iridescent Glazes

 Portrait of Charles Lang Freer, 1919 from The National Portrait Gallery, Smithsonian Institution

-After six years of experimentation with metal oxides and atmospheric firings, Pewabic’s first official Iridescent glazes were born.
+After four years of experimentation with metal oxides and atmospheric firings, Pewabic’s first official Iridescent glazes were born.

 Mary recounts the forty-two trials of a single glaze option it took to leave an impression on notable Finnish-American architect and designer Eero Saarinen in a letter to her friend Ella Peters in 1940.